okomok/mada/README.md

 ### `Iterative`

 `Iterative` is yet another `Iterable`: any method is build upon the iterator abstraction.
-Unlike the scala library, `Iterative` is always projection (a.k.a. view).
+Unlike the scala library, `Iterative` is projection (a.k.a. view) by default.
-When you need strictly-evaluated one, call method `mix(Mixin.force)`.
+When you need strictly-evaluated one, apply method `mix(Mixin.force)`.

 `Iterative` summary: